-Apply interpersonal/ relationship skills by learning to communicate effectively through various forms and interpret information accurately so that they can move in unison and in a contrasting fashion.
+Apply interpersonal/ relationship skills by learning to communicate effectively through various forms and interpret information accurately so that they can move in unison.

 Physical Distance

 This game can be performed at a 2 meter distance by setting up each box 2 meters apart.